MarciaTI/MarciaTI/README.md

 Hello!
 My name is Marcia!
 I live in Brazil.
 Post-graduated in HR  and Bachelor of Portuguese/English languages.
 Actually, I am studing to complete degree in Analysis and Development of Systems.
 I love tech and innovation.
-Please, find here some of my initial code repository.
+Welcome to my github repository!

 About me: